Academic Catalog

 ENGL 1905W College Writing is a Writing Intensive course on writing for college and is recommended for students wanting a course focusing exclusively upon writing.

-An expository writing course transferred from another college or university may be credited as one Writing Intensive course, dependent upon approval from the Director or Writing and Professional Communication and the registrar.
+An expository writing course transferred from another college or university may be credited as one Writing Intensive course, dependent upon approval from the Director of Writing Intensive Courses and the registrar.

 1